Mukhtar al-Kunti: Origins

 Al-Mukhtar ibn Ahmad al-Kunti was born in 1729 in the Erg Oralla region to the north of Mabroûk, Mali.

 His family belonged to the Zawāyā, a group of tribes that had abandoned violence and self-defense in favor of a peaceful life of religious devotions and herding, paying tribute to the warrior groups to avoid molestation.

-He was a member of the influential Kunta clerical tribe, originally Saharan Berbers from southern Morocco (region around Akka) who had acted as spokesmen for their fellow Berbers in dealings with the Beni Ḥassān Arabs.
+He was a member of the influential Kunta clerical tribe, originally Arab descendants of Uqba ibn Navi Al Fihri.
 Many of the Kunta moved east to the region north of Timbuktu and became salt merchants.
 The Kunta adopted the teachings of Muhammad al-Maghili, a noted cleric around 1500 CE who was said to have introduced the Qadiriyya order of Sufis to the region.

 Al-Mukhtar's father died when he was ten.

 Other members of his family assisted in his education, as did members of the Kel al-Suq and Kel Hurma families.
 His main teacher was Shaykh Sidi Ali bin al-Najib of Araouane, a leading Qadiriyya cleric.

-For a period he was caretaker of the tomb near Oualata of Sidi Ahmad al-Kunti (aka al-Bakka'i Bu Dam'a, سيدي أحمد الكنتي البكاي بودمعة), a Kunta saint who had died in 1515.
+For a period, he was caretaker of the tomb near Oualata of Sidi Ahmed al-Kunti (aka al-Bakka'i Bu Dam'a, سيدي أحمد الكنتي البكاي بودمعة), a Kunta saint who had died in 1515.

-Between 1754 and 1757 he studied in Morocco.
+John Hunwick suggested that between 1754 and 1757 al-Mukhtar studied in Morocco.
 He married a distant cousin on his return.
+However, this is inconsistent with primary sources on the scholar's life, including his son's hagiography.
+Al-Mukhtār did not leave West Africa in his education, or in the rest of his life.

 Career

 Al-Mukhtar succeeded Sidi Ali as Shaykh when he died.

 He made his base at Azawad, about 250 mi to the northeast of Timbuktu.

 From Azawad he mediated in tribal disputes, particularly between the Kunta and the Barabish.

 Al-Mukhtar al-Kunti had outstanding leadership abilities in addition to his scholarship and spiritual qualities.
 Starting in 1757, already recognized as the leader of the Kunta and soon by all the other Qadiri shaykhs, he became increasingly involved in resolving disputes among the Tuareg people of the region.

 Eventually al-Mukhtar came to be the recognized spiritual leader in a large region around the bend of the Niger River.

 In this area the Iwellemmedan people were the dominant warriors and the Kunta dominated trade as well as providing religious leadership.

 He gave spiritual advice to the Ullimiden tribal chief Kawa Ag Amma.

-He died at the age of 82 in 1226 AH (1811 CE) and was succeeded by his son Muhammad and then his grandson Ahmad al-Bakkay.
+He died at the age of 82 in 1226 AH (1811 CE) and was succeeded by his son Muhammad and then his grandson Ahmed al-Bakkay.